openstack/ironic/doc/source/dev/api-spec-v1.rst

     The chassis this node belongs to see: Chassis_ ports
-    A list of available ports for this node see: Port_ management_configuration
+    A list of available ports for this node see: Port_ driver_configuration
-    This node's management configuration see: ManagementConfiguration_
+    This node's driver configuration see: DriverConfiguration_

 Example
 ^^^^^^^^